steenk/tripledollar/README.md

 npm run start
 ```

+### Typescript

+For Typescript users the type TDElement is exported, that is an extention of HTMLElement with the help methods described below (from version 1.10.0).

+### Node.js

 The tripledollar library can also be used in Node.js if there is a DOM library present.

 ```javascript